benletchford/buup.io/README.md

 FORMATTERS:
-  jsonformatter   - Formats JSON with proper indentation jsonminifier    - Minifies JSON by removing whitespace
+  jsonformatter   - Formats JSON with proper indentation jsonminifier    - Minifies JSON by removing whitespace linenumberadder - Adds line numbers (1-based) to the beginning of each line. linenumberremover - Removes leading line numbers (e.g., '1 ', '2. ', '3:	') from each line.

 CRYPTOGRAPHY:
   md5hash         - Computes the MD5 hash of the input text